john-aleksanov/training.elasticsearch/README.md

 6. The `EmployeeService` class has certain code duplications relating to JSON operations.
 These would be reworked and extracted to a separate infrastructure layer / ES client wrapper that would consume raw ES responses and transform them into domain objects.
 7. Etc., etc.

+### API client

+#### Overview

+The `api-client` Gradle sub-project showcases the usage of the high-level Elasticsearch API client.
+The project is almost identical to
+`rest-client` except for the `EmployeeService` class, which uses the Elasticsearch API client.
+The project exposes the same endpoints, and the same notes and limitations apply.

+One additional limitation is that, although the aggregation endpoint receives the aggregation statistic as a request parameter, only the `avg` statistic is supported.
+This is because working with the API client involves using Elasticsearch API objects instead of parsing
+JSON responses.
+Those API objects, when it comes to aggregations, don't lend themselves to polymorphic treatment and need to be handled separately.
+Also, the aim of this project is to provide just an example of how one works with the ES API client rather than a comprehensive solution.